 how you want us to contact you - your local Citizens Advice will always contact you through your chosen method

 The DWP are allowed to share some personal information with us because they’re a government department.
-The legal basis for this is called 'public task'.
+On some occasions, the Jobcentre might share some information about you with us.
+They’ll do this usually when they need us to help you with your claim and the legal basis they use for this is called 'public task'.

 What information we ask for

 If you approach the Help to Claim service directly, we will ask for the same personal information about you.

 To further support your specific needs, we may need to record other details about you such as information about your health.
 This type of information is known as ‘special category data’ and we'll always ask for your consent to record this.
 We also ask for your consent to record other types of special category data such as:

 trade union membership

 You can withdraw your consent at any time or if you tell us the information you don’t want us to store, we’ll delete it.